euroteamoutreach/euroteamoutreach.org/source/blog/articles/2019-07-onward-and-upward.html.markdown

 On our way down we met up with a group of 11 teenage girls who had all but run out of water.
 They still had a good bit of hiking ahead of them so we were able to share some of our water with them which they were very thankful for.

-After coming off the top we set up camp and started a fire to make us some super on, then afterwards we sat around the fire and had a good time of fellowship.
+After coming off the top we set up camp and started a fire to make us some supper on, then afterwards we sat around the fire and had a good time of fellowship.
 By the time we got in our tents the sleeping bag felt like a bed of feathers.

 [![Description](/assets/images/blog/2019/camp-fire-parashka-700w.jpg)](/assets/images/blog/2019/camp-fire-parashka-3000w.jpg)
 {: .article-image .article-image--has-caption}